tabilzad/inspektor/README.md

 - **Sealed classes**: Fully supported with `oneOf` discriminators via `@JsonClassDiscriminator` (kotlinx.serialization)
 - **Generic types**: Supported, but complex nested generics may have limitations

+## Known Limitations

+### Incremental Compilation

+In Kotlin's incremental compilation mode, only changed source files are recompiled.
+Since the OpenAPI specification is generated during compilation, this means:

+- **Full builds**: The spec contains all routes from all `@GenerateOpenApi` functions
+- **Incremental builds**: The spec only contains routes from recompiled files

+**Recommendation**: For production builds or CI/CD pipelines, use `./gradlew clean build` to ensure a complete specification.

 ## Planned Features

 * Automatic Response resolution (inferring response types from handler code)